jzdunek/robot-profiler/README.md

 Running the integration tests
 -----------------------------
 The project contains integration tests automated with the Robot Framework.
-Thus the Robot Framework needs to be installed.
-Additionally the project's source folder `src/python` must be in your PYTHONPATH.
+Thus, the Robot Framework needs to be installed.
+Additionally, the project's source folder `src/python` must be in your PYTHONPATH.

 For running the integration test change the current directory to the test folder `test/robot` and execute the following command: